tobiaswx/axioskt/README.md

 I personally prefer to use axios together with kotlinx-serialization - especially in multiplatform projects where data classes are defined in the common.
 For example, if you want to query a json api and have the result automatically converted to a kotlin object, you can write functions like this one:

+> *Since version 1.1.0 the two corresponding functions are integrated in the project.
+Please keep in mind, however, that currently no exception handling is performed on the part of the library.*

 ```kotlin
 import kotlinx.coroutines.await
 import kotlinx.serialization.ExperimentalSerializationApi